OSGeo/gdal/src/raster_info.rst

 Raster dataset with subdatasets
 -------------------------------

-Let's get information on one of the Sentinel 2 dataset
+Let's get information on one of the Sentinel 2 datasets

 ::